nalexn/clean-architecture-swiftui/README.md

 # Clean Architecture for SwiftUI + Combine

-A demo project showcasing a setup of the SwiftUI app with Clean Architecture.
+A demo project showcasing the setup of the SwiftUI app with Clean Architecture.

 The app uses the [restcountries.eu](restcountries.eu) REST API to show the list of countries and details about them.